ogdendavis/saratogaspringsdoodles/src/cms/general/policies.md

 ### Goldendoodles

-Standard and mini goldendoodles are priced at $3,500.
+Standard and mini Goldendoodles are priced at $4,200.

 ![Goldendoodle puppies amongst decorative gourds](/img/goldendoodlepups.jpg)

 ### Bernedoodles

-Bernedoodle prices vary based on size and color:
+Bernedoodle puppies all priced the same

 Mini's (30-40 lbs)

-Phantom, BiColor: $3,800

-Traditional tricolor: $4,000
+$4,000

 ![A bernedoodle puppy in a field of flowers](/img/puppy-flowers.jpg)